OpenCloudOS/opencloudos.github.io/docs/guide/config.en.md

 (parted)quit
 ```

-3.Format the disk as a GPT disk
+3. Format the disk as a GPT disk
 ```
 (parted) mklabel gpt
 ```